From Settling and Dying a Slow “Hidden” Death to Living Life Once Again . . .

 To date, the biggest benefit of being on this journey is not that I learned a ton of online skills.
 But rather, what I’ve learned about self-motivation, having a growth mindset and striving to be the best version of myself.

-In the midst of all this, I also fell in another rabbit hole and learned a ton about relationships and zodiac signs.
+In the midst of all this, I also fell into another rabbit hole and learned a ton about relationships and zodiac signs.
 I could probably write a book about it but I figured that it’d be a good topic to learn so that I can teach my children about forging strong long-term relationships in their life.

 My previous relationship struggles with my wife almost led me to divorce and I flirted with thoughts of suicide.
 This was a huge driver for me to learn more about these topics.

 These invaluable lessons have helped me become a better husband, father and all-around better human being.

 Most importantly, these are lessons that some people never learn in life but I managed to come across the right people.
 The right ideas . . .

 And now, it has allowed me to teach my children extremely valuable life lessons as they grow into adulthood.

 That is the true value and worth of being on this never-ending journey . . .